httpdss/structkit/docs/contributing.md

-# Contributing to STRUCT
+# Contributing to StructKit

-Thank you for your interest in contributing to STRUCT!
+Thank you for your interest in contributing to StructKit!
 We welcome contributions from the community and are pleased to have you join us.

 ## 🚀 Quick Start